 I’m so excited that you are taking a DNA test.
 It’s going to be so much fun to learn where your ancestors may have lived and to connect with DNA matches.

-One of the first things that you could consider doing while you wait for your DNA test is letting your family members know that you testing your genes.
+One of the first things that you could consider doing while you wait for your DNA test is letting your family members know that you are testing your genes.
 Siblings and parents are usually the most interested parties, although you might find that aunts, uncles, and grandparents would like to talk about it, too.

 When we take a DNA test, we are getting our family involved regardless of whether they are the ones who sent off their sample.
 This is why I recommend casually mentioning that you are “doing your DNA” to your close family.